HomeMedicineCardiologyBest kind of exercise for reducing fat around the heart

 Best kind of exercise for reducing fat around the heart

-In a recent study, researchers investigated the effects of exercise on getting rid of fat around the heart.
+In a study, researchers investigated the effects of exercise on getting rid of fat around the heart.

 Cardiovascular disease, an umbrella term for many diseases involving the heart and vascular system, is responsible for the most deaths worldwide.